What Is Marketing Strategy and Why It Matters

 Before we talk about marketing at all, we need clarity on your business goals.
 Where are you trying to go?
 Do you want to grow revenue?
 Expand into new markets?
 Attract investment?
 Recruit top talent?

-Your marketing should serve your business priorities, not the other way around.
+Your marketing should serve your business priorities, not compete with them.

 Step 2: Translate to Marketing Goals